paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

   (C) recommend specific renewable energy and energy efficiency technology markets for primary emphasis by Federal export loan programs, development programs, and private sector assistance programs.

-(2) The interagency working group shall include a description of the plan established under paragraph (1)(A) in no later than the second report submitted under subsection (e) 11 See References in Text note below. of this section, and shall include in subsequent reports a description of any modifications to such plan and of the progress in implementing the plan.
+(2) The interagency working group shall include a description of the plan established under paragraph (1)(A) in no later than the second report submitted under subsection (e),11 See References in Text note below. and shall include in subsequent reports a description of any modifications to such plan and of the progress in implementing the plan.

 **(g) Repealed.
 Pub.
 L. 102–486, title XII, § 1207(c), Oct.
 24, 1992, 106 Stat.
 2963**